Historical advances in machine learning and AI

 This class may be recorded for internal class use only.

-We will read (before class) and discuss (in class) a variety of historically important papers in ML (and to some extent AI).
+We will read (before class) and discuss (in class) a variety of historically important papers in ML and AI.
 Not all of these were initially published in the ML/AI literature (eg: Bellman in math, VC in probability, bandits in statistics, fuzzy sets in control, optimization work in OR, etc, but now play central roles in ML and/or AI).

 Since “historical” is always ambiguous, we’re going to go with “presented/published before the instructor was born” as a definition (pre-1988).
 While the content of the paper will be the primary focus, we will also attempt to understand the research context in which the paper was written.